-The BSc (Hons) in Technology Management course is designed to enable students to develop and refine business, leadership, and managerial skills with an in-depth understanding of the fundamental principles of management in a technology environment.
+The BSc (Honours) in Technology Management course is designed to enable students to develop and refine business, leadership, and managerial skills with an in-depth understanding of the fundamental principles of management in a technology environment.

 The course provides a sound knowledge base of technology management principles and their practical application.

 As a graduate of this course you will:

 For information on the modules taught on this course view our module descriptors.

 This full-time course is a four-year honours degree run over eight semesters with continuous assessment held throughout the course and examinations at the end of each semester.
 On completion you will receive a QQI BSc (Honours) Degree in Technology Management at level 8 on the National Framework of Qualifications.

 The course is industry focused with a six-month work placement.
 NCI students are highly sought after and have completed work experience in companies like Microsoft, O2, ESB, Wells Fargo, Dotmobi, Datalex and Intel.